 Compared to the rest of the country, citizens of Mountain Home Air Force Base spend much less time in their cars: on average, their commute to work is only 11.19 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-The education level of Mountain Home Air Force Base citizens is very high relative to the national average among all cities (21.84%): 34.79% of adults in Mountain Home Air Force Base have a bachelor's degree or even advanced degree.
+The citizens of Mountain Home Air Force Base are very well educated compared to the average community in the nation: 34.79% of adults in Mountain Home Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Mountain Home Air Force Base in 2022 was $26,517, which is lower middle income relative to Idaho and the nation.
 This equates to an annual income of $106,068 for a family of four.
 However, Mountain Home Air Force Base contains both very wealthy and poor people as well.